SayWhat Review (2026): The Meter, the Add-Ons, Fine Print

 Kleo Review (2026): From Free Extension to $99/mo Web App

-LinkedIn forced Kleo's free extension to shut down; Kleo V3 is a $99/mo writing app with coaching and no trial.
-What you get, what users say, and our verdict, June 2026.
+LinkedIn forced Kleo's free extension offline; Kleo V3 is a $99/mo writing app with coaching and no trial.
+What you get, what users report, and the verdict.

 ...read more

-Kawaak Review (2026): The AI Writer That Became a B2B Influence Platform
+Kawaak Review (2026): From AI Writer to Influence Platform

-Kawaak Review (2026): The AI Writer That Became a B2B Influence Platform
+Kawaak Review (2026): From AI Writer to Influence Platform

-Kawaak is no longer an AI LinkedIn writer; it has become a B2B influence marketplace connecting brands with creators.
-What it is now, what changed, and what to use instead, June 2026.
+Kawaak is no longer an AI LinkedIn writer; it is now a B2B influence marketplace connecting brands with creators.
+What it is now and what to use instead.

 ...read more